moonstar-x/server-setup/docs/services/other/rtmp-simulcast.md

 You can bypass these problems by streaming simultaneously to your desired platforms yourself, but keep in mind, there are some difficulties as well:

-* Doing this (ideally) requires you to have a second computer (performance doesn't matter too much, you could even use a Raspberry PI for this), you could technically achieve the same result with a virtual machine inside the streaming computer but it would represent a huge performance drop.
+* Doing this (ideally) requires you to have a second computer (performance doesn't matter too much, you could even use a Raspberry Pi for this), you could technically achieve the same result with a virtual machine inside the streaming computer but it would represent a huge performance drop.
 * Since you would be streaming to multiple platforms yourself, you would need a much higher upload bandwidth (around the stream bitrate multiplied by the number of platforms you're streaming to).
 For instance, my stream gets rendered at a bitrate of 6000 *kbps*, if I wanted to stream to 3 different platforms at the same time, I would need around 20000 *kbps*.

 ## Pre-Installation